laurentganne/ystia-heappe/doc/tosca_intro.md

 ### Additional keyword

-We mentioned above, keywords like SELF, SOURCE, TARGET,
+We mentioned above keywords like **SELF**, **SOURCE**, **TARGET** in functions to reference a node template.
+Ystia adds the keyword **REQ_TARGET** to reference the target of a guven requirement.
+A concrete usage of this keyword will be provided in the example described later in this documentation.

 ## Additonal documentation